syncfusion-content/angular-docs/angular/GettingStarted/getting-started-with-quick-start.md

 {% endhighlight %}

 N> Typescript definition file `ej.web.all.d.ts` supports `jquery` typings version 3.2.7.
 If the jquery version is higher than the mentioned version, it may lead to the issue `Interface 'JQueryDeferred<T>' cannot simultaneously extend types 'Deferred<T, any, any>' and 'JQueryPromise<T>'`.
-Run the below command to install the same.
+Run the below command to install the specific `jquery.d.ts` file.
 `npm install --save-dev @types/jquery@3.2.7`.

 * And also include the typings `jquery` and `ej.web.all` in `src/tsconfig.json` file.